fabiospampinato/vscode-highlight/README.md

     "regexFlags": "g", // Flags used when building this regex "filterLanguageRegex": "markdown", // Apply only if current file's language matches this regex.
 Requires double escaping "filterFileRegex": ".*\\.ext", // Apply only if the current file's path matches this regex.
-Requires double escaping "decorations": [ // Decoration options to apply to the matching groups { "color": "yellow" }, // Decoration options to apply to the first matching group, in this case "//TODO" { "color": "red" } // Decoration options to apply to the second matching group, in this case ":"
+Requires double escaping "decorations": [ // Decoration options to apply to the capturing groups { "color": "yellow" }, // Decoration options to apply to the first capturing group, in this case "//TODO" { "color": "red" } // Decoration options to apply to the second capturing group, in this case ":"
     ]
   }
 }
 ```

-**Note:** All characters of the matched string must be wrapped in a matching group, and for each matching group a decorations options object must be provided (empty decorations are allowed: `{}`), otherwise the actual decorations will be misaligned.
+**Note:** All characters of the matched string must be wrapped in a capturing group, and for each capturing group a decorations options object must be provided (empty decorations are allowed: `{}`), otherwise the actual decorations will be misaligned.

 A much more robust string for matching todos, with support for JavaScript/HTML-style comments, urls, multiple todos in a single line, and [Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus)-style tags would look like this: